Thank You For Your Patience

 For Chit Chats Edge and Chit Chats Select – is this a postal or non-postal service?

-- Due to our method of entry into the US, both Chit Chats U.S. Edge and U.S. Select are non-postal services.
+Due to our method of entry into the US, both Chit Chats U.S. Edge and U.S. Select are non-postal services.
 Other postages partnered with Canada Post and PostNL follow under postal services.
+You will not be required to pay the $200 ad valorem fee, however you will be expected to pay a tariff fee based on the item(s) declared.

 If I ship with USPS Media Mail will this still be available?

-- USPS Media Mail is available through our DDP (duties paid) option.
+USPS Media Mail is available through our DDP (duties paid) option.
 The country of origin, valid HTS code, and manufacturer information must be declared in order to obtain rates.

 Will I need to provide a manufacturer address for books when I don’t have it?